Cambridge District Scout Archive

 Victoria Congregational Church was next to St Luke’s on Victoria Road slightly downhill from the site of Kindersley Workshop, part of whose front building was in the Church grounds.

-A L. Collis became GSM (See list of groups labelled Post 1934) probably Leslie John Collis then at age of 18 or 19; this may be an error for SM.
+A L. Collis became GSM (See list of groups labelled Post 1934 but probably nearer or including entries as late as 1938/39) probably Leslie John Collis then at age of 18 or 19; this may be an error for ASM (as above) or SM.
 The Collis family were a single family in Cambridge at this time and no other L Collis is known at the address given, the family address.

 Leslie John Collis is also recorded elsewhere on this site as a POW, and ‘Missing’ and as an individual Cambridge Scouter with reference to his Scouting in a Japanese POW camp.
 He was with the 25th both pre and post war.